caronc/apprise-api/README.md

 ### API Notes

 - `{KEY}` must be 1-128 alphanumeric characters in length.
 In addition to this, the underscore (`_`) and dash (`-`) are also accepted.
   - Consider using keys like `sha1`, `sha512`, `uuid`, etc to secure shared namespaces if you wish to open your platform to others.
 Or keep it simple in a controlled environment and just use the default string `apprise` as your key (and as illustrated in the examples above).
+You can over-ride this default value by setting the `APPRISE_DEFAULT_CONFIG_ID`(see below).
 - Specify the `Content-Type` of `application/json` to use the JSON support otherwise the default expected format is `application/x-www-form-urlencoded` (whether it is specified or not).
 - There is no authentication (or SSL encryption) required to use this API; this is by design.
 The intention here is to be a light-weight and fast micro-service.
 - There are no additional dependencies (such as database requirements, etc) should you choose to use the optional persistent store (mounted as `/config`).